akash-network/node/_docs/sdl.md

 | `"100m"` | 1/10 |
 | `"50m"` | 1/20 |

-`memory`, `disk` units are described in bytes.
+`memory`, `storage` units are described in bytes.
 The following suffixes are allowed for simplification:

 | Suffix | Value |
 | --- | --- |